-- □ Good personal hygiene must be practiced by every student.
+- Good personal hygiene must be practiced by every student.
 Student Clinicians are responsible for maintaining personal cleanliness of themselves and their clothing.
 This includes keeping nails short and manicured. - □ The health and safety of the Student Clinicians and the clients are important in considering attire.
 Clothing and shoes should be business casual, as appropriate, and project a professional appearance.
-Student Clinicians should wear their MSCD polos with neutral-colored bottoms and/or lab coats, as appropriate. - □ Student Clinicians should refrain from smoking just prior to a scheduled therapy session, whether providing services or observing. - □ Student Clinicians should wear a watch to keep track of time during sessions.
-Within the Stockton Speech & Hearing Clinic, the workstations in each therapy room can be used to display time as well.
+Student Clinicians should wear their MCSD polo with neutral-colored bottoms and/or lab coats, as appropriate. - □ Student Clinicians should refrain from smoking just prior to a scheduled therapy session, whether providing services or observing. - □ Student Clinicians should wear a watch or establish a means for keeping track of time during sessions.

-Note: Cell phones may only be used when working with clients for APPROVED purposes and must be cleared with the Lead Clinical Supervisor and/or supervisor prior to implementing their use.
+Note: Cell phones may only be used when working with clients for APPROVED purposes and must be cleared by the clinical supervisor prior to implementing their use.